avie66/.github/profile/README.md

 ---

 <p align="center">
 Refact is a powerful AI coding assistant that combines completion, refactoring, chat, and more.
-Get work done faster with context-aware code completion, integrated in-IDE chat, and a powerful Toolbox — all tailored to your needs.
+Get work done faster with context-aware code completion, integrated in-IDE chat.
 Use it on your dedicated self-hosted server or in the cloud.
 </p>

 ## Learn more about Refact.ai